-In this guide, you will accomplish the following tasks:
+In this guide, you'll accomplish the following tasks:

-- Create a survey with questions that collect quantitative, nominal, and ordinal data
+- Create a survey with questions that collect quantitative, categorical, and ordinal data

-- Perform linear and polynomial regression (with the equation) between two quantitative questions.
-(Example: time sleeping and GPA)
+- Perform linear and polynomial regression between time spent sleeping and GPA

 Questions and Data Types

 Each question collects some data from survey participants.
-The type of data a question collects determines the analysis available to the question.
-Our website supports three data types:
+The type of data a question collects determines the analysis available on the question.
+AllCounted supports three data types:

-Suppose that for Question 1 and 2, you plan to collect numbers to conduct regression analysis.
-To accomplish this task, you have to indicate that the data type of the two questions is quantitative.
-In addition, we highly recommend that you use validation to require survey participants to only enter numbers in a given range because invalid data will be excluded in analysis.
+For Questions 1 and 2, you want to collect numbers.
+To enforce this requirement and make analysis on quantitative data possible, you have to indicate that the data type of these two questions is quantitative.
+Also, we highly recommend that you use validation to require survey participants to only enter numbers (with or without range requirement) because invalid data will be excluded in the analysis.
 See the following two screenshots:

-Suppose that you select "Ordinal" as the data type for Question 3 and "Nominal" for Question 4.
+Suppose that you select Ordinal as the data type for Question 3 and Categorical for Question 4.
 Please see the following two screenshots:

-Suppose that you collected enough responses and you are ready to perform analysis.
+Suppose that you have collected enough responses and are ready to perform analysis.
 Open your survey, click Analyze, Results as shown below:

-Question 3 is a bit special because its data is ordinal.
-In the Summary view, you can see mean, median, and mode in addition to a chart and table.
-See the following screenshot.
-Please note that for practical reasons, we calculate the mean for ordinal data.
-Our wesite automatically assigns 1, 2, etc. to the first row (Less than an hour), second row (1 - 2 hours), etc. when calculating mean and median.
+Question 3 is special because its data is ordinal.
+In the Summary view, you can see more statistics such as the mean, median, and mode.
+Please see the following screenshot.
+Note that we calculate the mean for ordinal data for practical reasons.
+We automatically assign 1, 2, etc. to the first row (Less than an hour), second row (1 - 2 hours), etc. when calculating these statistics.

-In order to do cross-tabulation, select "By a Multiple Choice Quesiton" under the Results menu and click the Apply button.
-You will see a prompt asking you to select a Multiple Choice question.
+For example, let's select "By a Multiple Choice Question" and click the Apply button.
+You'll be prompted to select a Multiple Choice question.
 Click the Question menu and select a Multiple Choice question.
-Suppose we select Question 4 as shown below.
+Suppose we selected Question 4 and its two answer choices, as shown below: